HPSCTerrSys/TSMP1_WorkflowEngine/doc/content/inDetail/cases.md

 To explain CASES within this workflow, let's start with some more fundamental.

 In the philosophy of this workflow, a complete workflow repository is an experiment.
-This means for example that this repository (TSMP_WorkflowGettingStarted) with all its submodules, is an experiment.
+This means for example that this repository (TSMP1_WorkflowEngine) with all its submodules, is an experiment.
 An experiment is one or more (similar) simulations aimed at investigating a particular question, proving a particular hypothesis, or demonstrating a particular situation.
 Let's say you want to run a climate simulation over the EUR-11 domain in fully coupled TSMP mode.
 So you set up a complete workflow repository like this one, give it a name and run your simulation - this is an experiment.
 Next, your supervisor wants you to run a standalone ICON simulation over South Africa to investigate the potential for an offshore wind farm - this is another  experiment where you will set up a new complete workflow repository with a new appropriate name.